Cookies on this website

 Declaration of Interest Statement

 I am the Director of the Oxford Mindfulness Centre, a collaboration between the University of Oxford and not-for-profit charity, the Oxford Mindfulness Foundation.
+From 20214 to 2022, I was responsible for the leadership of the Oxford Mindfulness Foundation.
 I was until 2015 an unpaid Director of the Mindfulness Network Community Interest Company.
 I receive royalties for several books on mindfulness and CBT published by Guilford Press.
 Since arriving in Oxford (2014) I have either donated any payments for training workshops and presentations to not-for-profit organisations aligned to my work or used them to fund my research work.I have advised and consulted various groups on an unpaid basis (evidence to the UK Mindfulness All Party Parliamentary Group).

 My research has been funded by NIHR, Wellcome, MRC, ESRC, British Academy and the Oxford Mindfulness Foundation.